shariq1989/cookbook/content/recipe/Lettuce_Wrap.md

 6. Remove the lid and lower the heat, allow the beef mixture to reduce, about 2-5 minutes.
 7. Garnish with the green scallions and peanuts and drizzle with sesame oil and homemade hoisin, to taste.
 8. Serve on butter or romaine lettuce.

+THE STORY BEHIND THE MEAL
+These lettuce wraps are healthy and most importantly, they are easy to make!
+There are very few recipes that make it to the regular rotation in our home, and this is one of them.
+Best of all, they are both adult and child approved.
+A quick note about the recipe, while store-bought hoisin is super tasty, it is high in sugar content.
+For those concerned about sugar intake, like our family, we recommend making our homemade hoisin instead (see directions above).